 Pharmacovigilance Risk Assessment Committee

 EudraVigilance is a single repository for reports of suspected adverse reactions to medicines from practice and from clinical trials.
-The system allows the detection of signals of suspected adverse reactions that were previously unknown and new information on known adverse reactions.
+The system allows the detection of signals of new or changing safety issues.

 EudraVigilance is used by Member states, the Agency and industry.